Kujō family: History

 The family claims descent from Fujiwara no Kanezane, third son of Fujiwara no Tadamichi.
-After the fall of the Taira clan in 1185, Kanezane became Sesshō and Kampaku with the support from Minamoto no Yoritomo; Kanezane then founded an independent family as of 1191, and the family name Kujō was named after a residence located on the road "Kujō-Ōji" (九条大路), where his family lived, built by his ancestor, Fujiwara no Mototsune.
+After the fall of the Taira clan in 1185, Kanezane became Sesshō and Kampaku with the support from Minamoto no Yoritomo; Kanezane then founded a separate family in 1191, taking its name from their residence on the road "Kujō-Ōji" (九条大路), built by his ancestor, Fujiwara no Mototsune.
 Since then, the Kujō became one of the five Fujiwara families from which the Sesshō and Kampaku could be chosen, later known as the five regent houses.
-The fourth and fifth shōgun' of the Kamakura shogunate, Kujō Yoritsune and Kujō Yoritsugu, came from this family as well.
+The fourth and fifth shōgun of the Kamakura shogunate, Kujō Yoritsune and Kujō Yoritsugu, came from this family as well.

-After the Meiji Restoration, members of the Kujō clan were elevated to princedom and given the title Prince.
+After the Meiji Restoration, members of the Kujō family were given the title Prince.

 Family Tree

 Tsurudono family

-The Tsurudono family (鶴殿家, Tsudono-ke) was founded by the fifth son of Kujō Hisatada, Tsurudono Tadayoshi (1853-1895), in 1888.
+The Tsurudono family (鶴殿家, Tsurudono-ke) was founded by the fifth son of Kujō Hisatada, Tsurudono Tadayoshi (1853-1895), in 1888.
 The kanji used in the family name was originally "靏殿" but later changed to "鶴殿", both names are pronounced "Tsurudono".